AleksNeStu/etl_app_w_sync_to_find_free_slots/README.md

 - Redo 2.1 interpretation part.
 - Redo to mysql version w/ a docker containers.
 - Consider documented DB like MongoDB version switch w/ ODM.
+- Didn't used pandas possibilities to analyze data time slots to make pandas layer only responsible to initial extracting and inconsistency analyze

 ### 2.3 Examples
 1. Result of sync response via web handler: